Graph-Native Normalization: Redundancies in Labeled Property Graphs

 We generalize the arguments from Example~\ref{ex:redtrans} in Table~\ref{tab:trnasform-justifications}.
 Essentially, for each entry in \Cref{tab:transformation-patterns}, we look at the relation schema $R$ induced by the redundancy pattern.
 In particular, we are interested in the number of attributes that reference graph objects.
 We call such attributes \emph{referencing attributes}.
 Indeed, when the pattern is a node, there will be exactly one such attribute.
 Otherwise, if the pattern has an edge, there are three: the source, target, and edge identity.
 Given a descriptor $X\determ Y$ (indicated by the gray arrows in Table~\ref{tab:transformation-patterns}), we decompose $R$ into two new relation schemas $R_1$ and $R_2$, with $\attr(R_1) = \attr(R) - Y$ and $\attr(R_2) = X\cup Y$.
-Depending on the number of referencing attributes, we interpret the effect of the transformation.
+Depending on the number of referencing attributes, we interpret the effect of the transformation, as described in the column ``transformation rationale'' of \Cref{tab:trnasform-justifications}.

+The redundancy removing transformations are both lossless and dependency preserving.
+Table~\ref{tab:trnasform-justifications} shows the equivalent relational decomposition for which we know these properties hold.
+Indeed, because the join of the decomposed relations schemas $R_1$ and $R_2$ results again in the relation schema of the redundancy pattern, we can say that the transformations are lossless.
+Furthermore, Table~\ref{tab:transformation-patterns} specifies exactly in what way the original dependency is preserved (indicated by the grey arrow in the ``Resolved redundancy pattern'' column).
+Specifically, the left-hand side of the descriptor of the original dependency now acts as a key of the newly created nodes.
+To reconstruct this original dependency from the transformed graph, the (structurally implied) Object Identity reasoning rule needs to be applied.

 Expressing the elimination of a redundancy pattern as a graph transformation provides insight into the elimination process itself.
 When new nodes are created in this process, they may need to be merged together.
 Recall, that the transformations introduce new identifiers based on existing values on the graph data.
 Indeed, we want these new identities to overlap in a controlled manner: this expresses the merging of nodes that express the same information.